elves/elvish/website/src/ref/language.md

 Inside a literal lambda
 ```

-The last command resembles code blocks in C-like languages in syntax, but
+The last command resembles a code block in C-like languages in syntax.
+But
-under the hood, it defines a lambda on the fly and calls it immediately.
+under the hood, it defines a function on the fly and calls it immediately.

-Lambdas defined using this basic syntax do not take any arguments or options.
+Functions defined using the basic syntax above do not accept any arguments or
-To do so, you need to define a signature for the lambda.
+options.
+To do so, you need to write a signature.

 ## Signature

-In order for a lambda to accept arguments, you need to declare them in a
-**signature**:
+A **signature** specifies the arguments a function can accept:

 ```elvish-transcript
 ~> f = [a b]{ put $b $a }